Darya Grimm

 Darya Grimm (born 13 November 2006) is a German ice dancer.
 With her former skating partner, Michail Savitskiy, she is a two-time World Junior bronze medalist (2024, 2025), a two-time Junior Grand Prix Final bronze medalist (2023–24, 2024–25), a four-time ISU Junior Grand Prix gold medalist, and a four-time German junior national champion (2022–25).

 Personal life

 Grimm was born on 13 November 2006 in Wuppertal, Germany.

-In early 2025, she married Russian-born ice dancer, Grigorii Rodin, who went on to become her ice dance partner later that year.
+In early 2025, at age eighteen, she married Russian-born ice dancer, Grigorii Rodin, who went on to become her ice dance partner later that year.

 Career

 Early career

 Grimm competed initially in women's singles figure skating, twice standing on the German national novice podium with bronze in 2018 and silver in 2019.
 However, by the end of the 2018–19 season, she found herself losing interest in the discipline, later saying "I didn't really have the feeling for singles anymore and girls started doing quads.
 I said right away, 'I'm not doing this' and a lot of people told me I should do ice dance."